NatNight99/english-for-designers/02_first_impression/index.md

 ## [About](About.md)

 Hi, my name is Natálie Němcová.
-I’m an aspiring artist and writer with love for dark folktales and storytelling.
+I’m an aspiring illustrator, 3D sculptor, animator and writer with love for dark folktales and storytelling.
+I have been fascinated by nature and fantastical creatures all my life and it left a great impact on my work.
 I devoted my life to studying works of art and mostly European mythology.
 I’m still trying to find my own creative voice as an illustrator and amateur writer.

  ![Potrait photo of Natálie Němcová!](Photos/potrait_photo.jpg)